The two-spin enigma: from the helium atom to quantum ontology: One spin is almost fine, two spins are really weird.

-- If Bob can't identify the {complete} state of the particle (the one known by Alice) by making measurements on that particle, is it legitimate to say that $|\psi \rangle$ is indeed the `state of the particle'?
-Usual TBQM attributes a `complete quantum state' to a particle, so its answer to the second question above is affirmative, but it tells also that despite this complete state, a measurement result is generally not deterministic.
+- If Bob can't fully identify the state of the particle (the one known and sent by Alice) by making measurements on that particle, is it legitimate to say that $|\psi \rangle$ is the `complete state of the particle'?
+Usual TBQM attributes a `complete quantum state' to a particle, so its answer to the second question above is affirmative, but it tells also that despite this completeness, Bob's measurement result is generally not deterministic.
 Then, moving on to two particles, the contradictions accumulate, culminating in the strange situation mentioned at the end of the previous section. { Therefore, unfortunately, one has to conclude that the expert advice from TBQM did not really help, but rather increased the confusion. } So we will now look for different answers to these questions, by telling that the quantum state may not be so complete after all –- and show that we can thereby make one step towards elucidating this two-spin enigma, in helium and everywhere else.